Fyodor Trepov (senior)

 After Dmitry Karakozov's assassination attempt on Alexander II in 1866, Trepov was appointed chief of Saint Petersburg's police force.
 He managed to put the city in order and improved the performance of the police.
 In 1867, Trepov was promoted to the rank of adjutant general.
-He was the Governor of St. Petersburg between 1873 and 1878.
+He was the Lord Mayor of St. Petersburg between 1873 and 1878.

-In 1878, Vera Zasulich shot and wounded Trepov after he had ordered the flogging of a political prisoner.
+In 1878, Vera Zasulich shot and wounded Trepov after he had ordered the flogging of a political prisoner, Arkhip Bogolyubov.
 Trepov survived the much publicized assassination attempt and soon retired with the rank of cavalry general.

 He was awarded Order of the Cross of Takovo, Order of Prince Danilo I and other decorations.

 Family

 His wife was Vera Lukasevich.
 His children were: